It used to be impossible to manage any kind of SEO campaign without keyword research backing up your strategy.

 Niche and Competitive Targeting

 Taking a look at keyword information in various niches will help you find key areas to target.
 For example, let’s say you’re a defense attorney and you notice that one of your competitors has monopolized terms related to DUI-related offenses, but terms related to theft are pretty much untouched.
 This gives you a generalized insight into what target phrases will yield to more efficient results.
-It can also help you figure out what niche terms are worth pursuing, based on search volume data.
+It can also help you figure out what niche terms and LSI keywords are worth pursuing, based on search volume data.

 Search Behavior Insights